 Tabular Disclosure of Securities at an Unrealized Loss

 A modified version of the current tabular disclosure of securities at an unrealized loss will still be required.
 This disclosure is now specific to AFS securities, whereas historically it applied to all securities.
 Additionally, it should only include debt securities at an unrealized loss for which an allowance has not been recognized.

 New disclosures are required to help financial statement users reconcile the change in allowance for credit losses over the course of the reporting period.
 This should involve reporting the beginning allowance amount, a set of the types of changes that could occur throughout the period, and the ending balance.
 This type of disclosure is required for both AFS assets and assets held at amortized cost, with slightly different types of changes.

 There are also new disclosures to show the reconciliation of the acquired value of PCD assets, the initial allowance recognized on the acquisition, and the resulting non-credit discounts.
 These should also be disclosed for both AFS assets and assets held at amortized cost.

-For more information about CECL and how Clearwater has prepared, see Clearwater’s Preparing for CECL eGuide.
+For more information about CECL and how Clearwater has prepared, see Clearwater’s upcoming Preparing for CECL eGuide.